DallanQ/splendor/Manual.md

 The remaining tiles are removed from the game; they will not be used during the game.
 Finally, place the tokens in 6 distinct piles (sort them by color) within reach of the players.

 >Image of four rows and five columns of cards with the first row containing noble tiles.
 The second row contains a blue card deck with three white circles at the bottom in its first column and cards dealt from the blue deck in the other columns.
 The third row contains a yellow card deck with two white circles at the bottom in its first column and cards dealt from the yellow deck in the other columns.
 The fourth row contains a green card deck with one white circle at the bottom in its first column and cards dealt from the green deck in the other columns.
+The tokens in color green, white, blue, black, red, yellow are placed in a distinct pile at the bottom of the table.

 ### Game With 2 Or 3 Players (page 2)